nafasalirezae/first-my-rep/README.md

 # Discord id Helper

 A , beginner‑friendly tool + guide to fetch, validate, and decode your **Discord Snowflake ID**.
-Perfect to drop into your GitHub README.
+Perfect to drop  your GitHub README.

 > **What  :**
 >